Fad Diets: Red Flags, Real Risks, and What Actually Works

 Why Fad Diets Are So Tempting

-But what starts as motivation usually ends in frustration once the novelty wears off or the rules collide with real life.
+But the truth is, what starts as motivation often ends in frustration once the novelty wears off—or when real life gets in the way.

 Red Flags to Watch For